 Tom Hanks is a successful, award-winning actor that has been in movies including Castaway, Forrest Gump, Saving Private Ryan, Philadelphia, and many more.
-Outside of Hollywood, he is known for being extremely kind to fans and co-workers alike.
+Outside of Hollywood, he is known for being extremely kind to fans and co-workers.
 Another type 6 feature is Tom Hank’s marriage with Rita Wilson, which has exceeded 30 years.
-These are just some of the traits that show how Tom Hanks is an Enneagram type 6.
+These are just some traits that show how Tom Hanks is an Enneagram type 6.

 Late Diana, Princess of Wales, was known for being a commoner married to Prince Charles.
-Before she became a princess, she was a preschool teacher, an excellent occupation for type 6s.
-Princess Diana was known for her kindness toward others and desire to create security for her country.
-One of her quotes that describes her Enneagram type ideally is from her 1995 BBC interview where she stated, “I’d like to be a queen of people’s hearts, in people’s hearts.”
+Before becoming a princess, she was a preschool teacher, an excellent occupation for type 6s.
+Princess Diana was known for her kindness toward others and desired to create security for her country.
+One of her quotes that describes her Enneagram type is from her 1995 BBC interview where she stated, “I’d like to be a queen of people’s hearts, in people’s hearts.”

 This Austrian psychologist is widely known.
 Freud pioneered many different theories, such as psychoanalysis, the unconscious mind, and the psyche, to name a few.
 Like most enneagram type 6s, Freud was an incredibly hardworking individual and was committed to his occupation.